craigouma/Photographer-Blog/README.md

 # Photographer-Blog

-The link to the demo page is: <a href="https://project3-eosin.vercel.app/">DEMO PAGE</a>
+The link to the website is: <a href="https://project3-eosin.vercel.app/">PHOTOGRAPHER BLOG</a>

+Clone the repository.
+Make the necessary changes.